-Fig. \ref{roughness} shows the time evolution of the roughness of the four bilayers in the basal and prism1 surfaces at specific simulation times.
-The basal plane initially exhibits a large roughness in the four bilayers because the first bilayer is still in the preparatory stage of crystallization, and the other bilayers are located further away at the upper part of the QLL and also exhibit a large roughness.
-The first bilayer undergoes crystallization and flattens as the simulation continues, so its roughness decreases.
-In contrast, the roughness of the second bilayer exhibits a certain degree of decrease, as the water molecules in this layer are required to form this neighbouring ice layer.
+Fig.~\ref{roughness} shows the time-evolution of the roughness of the four selected bilayers in the basal and prism1 surfaces at 260 and 265 K at specific simulation times for representative replicas.
+The basal and prism1 planes initially exhibit a large roughness in the four bilayers because the first bilayer is still in the preparatory stage of crystallization, and the other bilayers are located further away in the upper part of the enlarged QLL, also exhibiting a large roughness.
+For the basal plane at 260 K, the first bilayer undergoes crystallization and flattens as the simulation continues, so its roughness decreases.
+In contrast, the roughness of the second bilayer decreases to a certain degree as the water molecules in this layer are required to form this neighboring ice layer.
 However, the third and fourth bilayers continue to show greater roughness.
-When the simulation comes to 18.4 ns, the roughness of the second bilayer decreases considerably to complete the crystallization process.
-Still, the roughness of the fourth bilayer remains unchanged, except for the third bilayer, which shows a slight decrease in roughness.
-When the simulation reaches 20 ns, most of the region of the third bilayer has become ordered, i.e., the roughness decreases further, but the roughness of the fourth bilayer remains unchanged.
+When the simulation reaches 18.4 ns, the roughness of the second bilayer decreases considerably to complete the crystallization process.
+Still, the roughness of the fourth bilayer remains unchanged, while the third bilayer shows a slight decrease in roughness.
+When the simulation reaches 20 ns, more parts of the region of the third bilayer has become ordered, i.e., the roughness decreases further.
+Still, the roughness of the fourth bilayer remains unchanged.
 The roughness of the basal plane further confirms that the growth of the basal plane tends to be more of a bilayer-by-bilayer growth pattern and does not perturb the roughness of the other layers significantly.
-The roughness of the four bilayers on the surface of prism1 in Fig. \ref{roughness} bottom panel, on the other hand, shows a somehow different trends with time.
+The roughness of the four bilayers on the surface of prism1 in Fig.~\ref{roughness} right panel, on the other hand, shows a somehow different trend with time.
 At the start of the simulation, bilayers show a relatively large roughness because of the disordered local liquid-like environment.
 As the simulation proceeds, we can see that nearly all the bilayers show a simultaneous decreasing trend in roughness.
-This reflects that the growth process on the surface of prism1 is that all the molecules in the QLL region are actively involved in the icing of each bilayer process, which is a three-dimensional form of growth mechanism in the presence of large perturbations.
+This reflects that the growth process on the surface of prism1 is that all the molecules in the QLL region are actively involved in the crystallization process for each bilayer, which has a three-dimensional character.